 It’s the most wonderful time of the year.
 And perhaps the craftiest time of the year, if you enjoy holiday projects.
 This quick and easy Christmas wreath is the perfect place to start decking your halls (or your front door).

 You just need a few simple materials and it comes together quickly, so you can hang your creation in no time at all.
-We also love that you can customize this wreath to look great with your existing holiday decor, no matter what you have.
-It looks great hanging on a door, on a wall, over a mantel, or just about anywhere!Continue to 2 of 8 below.
+You can also customize this wreath to look great with your existing holiday decor, no matter what you have.
+It looks great hanging on a door, on a wall, over a mantel, or just about anywhere.

 Gather Your Materials

-As you’re choosing your ornaments to create the wreath, you’ll most likely want to choose the shatterproof kind, which are made of a plastic material that still resemble the look of standard glass ornaments.
+As you’re choosing your ornaments to create the wreath, you’ll most likely want to choose the shatterproof kind, which is made of a plastic material that still resembles the look of standard glass ornaments.
 It will make your wreath much more durable and you won’t have to be concerned about breakage.

 Tools and Supplies